C D E F

 is due to dust settling out where construction or other sources

 of dust are present.
-Other times, powdering is indicative of a lack
+Other times, powdering is indicative of

 A maintenance method where additional coats of floor finish